PeterNaydenov/cuts/README.md

 , jumpsReset      : 'Reset the jump stack'
 , listScenes      : 'List of loaded Scene names'
 , listShortcuts   : 'List shortcuts per Scene.
 Provide the name of the Scene' , setDependencies : 'Add object to the "dependencies" object.
-This object will be passed to the Scene "show" method' , getDependencies : 'Returns the "dependencies" object' , enablePlugin    : 'Enable a shortcut plugin.
-Available after version 1.1.0' , disablePlugin   : 'Disable a shortcut plugin.
-Available after version 1.1.0' , getState        : 'Get the current state of the application' , emit            : 'Emit an event'
+This object will be passed to the Scene "show" and "hide" methods and events descriptors'
+, getDependencies : 'Returns the "dependencies" object' , enablePlugin    : 'Enable a shortcut plugin.'
+, disablePlugin   : 'Disable a shortcut plugin.'
+, getState        : 'Get the current state of the application' , emit            : 'Emit an event'
 ```